-Additional medical factors I see in my clinic are lack of Vitamins B ( mainly B12) and D. Low ferritin levels ( iron) is a major cause of fatigue, especially in women.
+Additional medical factors I see in my clinic are a lack of Vitamins B ( mainly B12) and D. Low ferritin levels ( iron) are a major cause of fatigue, especially in women.
 Thyroid function is worth considering.

 In Chinese medicine (CM) there are varied explanations for a reduction in sleep quality.